Chapter 7 Trustee Can Take Assets Until They Are Formally “Abandoned”

-A nice lady in Tennessee asked me a question.
+A nice lady in California asked me a question.
 She was in a bankruptcy case, I assume a Chapter 7.
 She received her discharge of debts over three years ago.
-Now suddenly her bankruptcy trustee has stepped back in and demanded certain payments owed from her ex-husband pursuant to a divorce settlement be paid to the Trustee.
+Now suddenly the bankruptcy trustee has stepped back in and demanded that certain payments owed to her from her ex-husband– pursuant to a divorce settlement– be paid to the Trustee.

 Imagine her surprise!
 How did this happen?

 Trustee Wants Money Owed By My Ex Long After My Discharge